-Use a hand mixer or stand mixer to whip the cream on high for about 2-3 minutes, or until soft or stiff peaks form.
-Whether you want the whipped cream to be soft or stiff is a personal preference.
+Use a hand mixer or stand mixer to whip the cream on high for about 2-3 minutes, or until medium or stiff peaks form.
+Whether you want the whipped cream to be softer or stiffer is a personal preference.
 I like mine slightly on the soft side for pies, a little more stiff for hot cocoa.

 As you whip the cream, occasionally lift the whisk or beaters out of the cream to see how stiff the peaks are.
-If they slump over, they are soft peaks, if they stand straight up, they are stiff peaks.
+If they slump over, they are soft peaks, if they bend slightly they are medium peaks, if they stand straight up they are stiff peaks.
 Do not whip past stiff peaks or the cream will begin to separate and you’ll make butter.

 If you want to freeze your leftover whipped cream, line a baking sheet with parchment paper, then drop dollops of the whipped cream on top (about the size that you’d use for serving).
 Freeze the whipped cream on the baking sheet until the little mounds are solid.

 Then once frozen solid, transfer them to a freezer bag for air-tight long term storage.
 You can keep them in your freezer for about three months.
 Either pop them directly onto a hot mug of cocoa or coffee, or let them thaw at room temperature for about 10 minutes.